JustinGrote/PowerCD/README.md

 # PowerCD

-This project's goal is to deliver a continuous deployment framework that anyone can use to build powershell modules to be published on the Powershell Gallery
+This project's goal is to deliver a continuous deployment framework that anyone can use to build powershell modules to be published on the Powershell Gallery.

-This will provide a "Getting Started" process to building powershell modules, and will automate as much as possible all the dirty stuff such as building, testing, and deployment/publishing
+This will provide a "Getting Started" process to building powershell modules, and will automate as much as possible all the dirty stuff such as building, testing, and deployment/publishing.

+## Project Impetus

 "The beauty of standards is that there are so many to choose from"

-I wanted to create a standard methodology to build powershell modules, as the options when I was getting started were bewildering and there was no comprehensive guide or solution.
+I wanted to create a standard methodology to build powershell modules, as the options when I was getting started making modules were bewildering and complicated, and there was no comprehensive guide or solution.

 ## Release Goals

 ### Initial Release Goals

-- Provide an Invoke-Build process that supports two scenarios:
+Provide an Invoke-Build process that supports two scenarios:

 1. Open Source with Visual Studio Code, GitHub, PSGallery, Appveyor
 2. Local Build with no Internet Access
 - Make the build process have all external internet-connected dependencies optional, so you can just build locally/privately if you want with nothing more than a local git repository

 - Make the process build once, run anywhere for minimum following platofmrs
 1. Windows with Powershell v5+
 2. Windows with Powershell Core v6.0.1+
 3. Linux with Powershell Core v6.0.1+
-4. <Maybe> MacOS with Powershell Core v6.0.1+
+4. *Maybe* MacOS with Powershell Core v6.0.1+

 - Provide a Plaster template for generating the initial module continuous deployment framework

 This project uses inspiration and some code from [ZLoeber's ModuleBuild](https://github.com/zloeber/ModuleBuild)

 ## Design Decisions

 Making a template that meets everyone's needs or preferences is nearly impossible, so instead this module's focus is on "smart defaults" and "prescriptive guidance" to help new module builders get a continuous deployment pipeline.
 Advanced users can fork or add whatever "plugins" they want to the XML to support their personal preferences.

 I've tried to select products with broad support, especially within the Powershell Github repository itself, to ensure users have a good ecosystem of support.